kholmes42/MLProjects/Ensemble Learning/README.md

 Ensemble learning combines a series of learners to make a final prediction.
-Typically weaker learners are used as ensembles (specifically decision trees/stumps) but any model can be used.
+Typically weaker learners are used in ensembles (specifically decision trees/stumps) but any model can be used.
 This allows for ensembles to learn non-linear decision boundaries.

 **Bagged Forest:** Use a sequence of decision trees to form an ensemble.
 Individual learners are trained using bootstrapped data (repeated sampling with replacement from training dataset).
 Final prediction is average of individual trees.